sookim914/noms/README.md

 - <a href=https://sookim914.github.io/noms/>Noms</a>

 ### Technologies used
--MongoDB
--Express
 -React
 -Nodejs
 -JavaScript
--AWS

 ### Development Process
-1. Creat a wirefram, ERD (Entity Relation Diagram), and user stories to set up goals for the project
+1. Created a wirefram and user stories to set up goals for the project
-2. Develop backend API/database using Express, MongoDB, and Mongoose
-3. Create a form where the user can rate/upload the dish
-4. Connect API events on the front end to API using axios/AJAX
+2. Connect API events on the front end to API using axios/AJAX
     - show reviews: GET request
     - create review: POST request
     - update review: PATCH request
     - destory review: DELETE request
-5. Deploy
+3. Use star rating package and emoji package to let users to rate the dish using stars

 ### Challenges & Problem-Solving
 -  Route issue: the user can delete their review on the same page, where they see all the reviews for the dish.
 Once the user delete the review, the browser needs to be "refreshed" so that it will show the user updated browser with their review deleted.
 In order to do that, I used dummy route '/reload' before redirect the browser back to the review page.
-- File update: Whenever the user update the review with new file (picture), my backend is deleting the file and uploading the new file.
+- Delete and edit button: In order to let the user sees edit and delete buttons only for their posts they own, I used user.token and ternary oprator to verify the user owns the post

 ### Unsolved Problems